yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_readme.txt

         - Search for stored OFX related data
         - View your installed Service / Bank logon profiles
         - View full list of all MD's Bank dynamic setup profiles (and then select one to view specific details)
+        - View your Security's hidden CUSIP settings (These link your downloads on Investment Securities to MD Securities)
         - View your Online saved Txns, Payees, Payments
         - View all your OFX last download txn dates (for all accounts)
         - Toggle Moneydance DEBUG (turns ON all MD internal Debug messages - same as view console)